d-run/drun-docs/docs/zh/docs/en/models/apikey.md

-# API Key Management
+# Manage Your API Keys

-API Key is the core credential for calling model services, used to verify user identity and protect data security.
+API keys are essential credentials for accessing model services.
+They are used to authenticate your identity and ensure the security of your data.

-## Description
+## Overview

-- Purpose of API Key:
+- **What is an API Key?**

-    - API Key is a necessary credential for calling model services, used for identity verification.
+    - An API key is a required credential for calling model services.
+It verifies your identity and allows secure access to deployed services.
-    - With the API Key, you can securely call deployed model services.
+    - With your API key, you can make secure requests to the model services.

-- Security Tips:
+- **Security Tips:**

-    - Please keep the API Key safe and avoid exposing it in client code or public environments.
+    - Keep your API key safe and avoid exposing it in client-side code or public environments.
-    - If the API Key is leaked, please delete it promptly and regenerate a new Key.
+    - If your API key is compromised, delete it immediately and generate a new one.

 ## Creating an API Key

-1. On the **API Key Management** page, click the **Create** button at the top right corner.
+1. Navigate to the **API Keys** page and click the **Create** button in the top-right corner.
-2. In the pop-up window, fill in the name of the API Key (e.g., test-key) to identify its purpose or associated project.
+2. In the pop-up window, enter a name for your API key (e.g., "test-key") to indicate its purpose or associated project.
-3. Click **OK**, and the system will generate a new API Key.
+3. Click **OK** .
+The system will generate a new API key for you.

 !!! note

-    After creation, please save the API Key when it is first displayed, as the complete key will not be shown again.
+    Be sure to save your API key when it's first shown, as it will not be displayed again.

 ## Viewing API Keys

-- The API Key list will display all created API Keys:
+- The API key list shows all your created keys:

-    - Name: The identifying name for the API Key, helping users differentiate between Keys for different purposes.
+    - **Name:** The name you assigned to the API key, helping you identify its purpose.
-    - API Key: Partially displays the key content, for reference only.
+    - **API Key:** A partial view of the key for reference.
-    - Creation Time: The time the API Key was generated.
+    - **Creation Time:** The date and time when the API key was created.
-- Click the refresh button at the top right corner to update the Key list.
+- To refresh the list, click the refresh button in the top-right corner.

 ## Deleting an API Key

-1. Find the API Key you wish to delete in the list.
+1. Find the API key you want to delete from the list.
-2. Click the row to perform the delete operation.
+2. Click the row to initiate the delete action.
-3. Confirm the delete operation in the pop-up window.
+3. Confirm the deletion in the pop-up window.
-4. After deletion, the API Key will immediately become invalid, and all service calls relying on this Key will be rejected.
+4. Once deleted, the API key becomes invalid, and all requests using that key will be rejected.

-## Using API Key to Call Services
+## Using an API Key to Call Services

-When calling model services, you need to add the following field in the HTTP request header:
+When making requests to model services, include the following field in your HTTP request header:

 ```http
 Authorization: Bearer {API_KEY}